 - a.
-Traditional classes--These sections meet in-person on campus.
-(Look for the location code, times and room number to determine if a class meets in-person.)

-Note that if the class does not meet the equivalent hours a week equal to the credits, it is a blended class that will require additional online time. - b.
-Blended (used to be called hybrid) classes-These classes will meet on Zoom and will say "Remote Zoom" in the listing.
-This means you will attend a Zoom session at the listed time AND be responsible for additional online learning you do on your own. - c.
-Online classes-These classes will be listed as "Web" and will not require you to go to campus or to attend a Zoom session.
+Traditional in person classes--These sections meet fully in-person on campus.
+The instructional method shows TIP.
+The class will have a room number, day and time. - b.
+Blended classes-These classes will meet partly in person or partly on Zoom AND partly online.
+The instructional method shows BL.
+If it is partly on Zoom it will say "Remote Zoom" in the listing.
+This means you will attend a Zoom session at the listed time AND be responsible for additional online learning you do on your own.
+If it is partly in person, it will have a room number, day and time. - c.
+Online classes-These classes will be fully online and will not require you to go to campus or to attend a Zoom session.
+The instructional method shows ON.